SanjeevaRDodlapati/QeMLflow/.archive/archive/implementation_history/immediate_actions_implementation_complete.md

 ## 🎯 Implementation Summary

 All immediate action recommendations from the scalability review have been successfully implemented and tested.
-The ChemML external model integration framework now includes advanced features for enhanced registry management, performance monitoring, and automated testing.
+The QeMLflow external model integration framework now includes advanced features for enhanced registry management, performance monitoring, and automated testing.

 ## ✅ Completed Implementations